 For the homemade teriyaki sauce

-- Low-sodium soy sauce – use a base of soy sauce (or tarmari for gluten free) form the signature flavor of the sweet teriyaki sauce, adding extra depth and an umami taste.
-You could substitute coconut aminos as well but may need to season the noodles with salt at the end of cooking as it tends to have a sweeter taste.
+- Low-sodium soy sauce – use a base of soy sauce (or tarmari for gluten free).
+You could substitute coconut aminos as well but may need to season the noodles with salt at the end of cooking since it has a sweeter taste.

 - Arrowroot powder – this is used to create a slurry mixture, thickening the homemade teriyaki sauce and allowing it to cling to the noodles and veggies.
-You can substitute cornstarch easily.
-You could experiment with other arrowroot substitutes if you’d like but I’ve only tested with arrowroot and cornstarch.
+You can substitute cornstarch and can experiment with other arrowroot substitutes if you’d like but I’ve only tested with arrowroot and cornstarch.
 It will still be okay if left out but sauce will not cling to the noodles as much which impacts the overall taste.

 - Mirin – a type of rice wine, mirin is common in Japanese cuisine and has a sweet, tangy flavor that pairs well with the saltiness of the soy sauce.
-Dry sherry or sweet marsala wine are great alternative options if you cannot find mirin.
+Dry white wine, dry sherry or sweet marsala wine are great alternative options if you cannot find mirin.

-- Sugar – coconut sugar or brown sugar help sweeten the sauce while keeping it moist.
+- Sugar – coconut sugar or brown sugar helps sweeten the sauce.
 I tested it with honey and it wasn’t as good as using granular sugar but could work in a pinch.

-- Garlic – I like to use pre-minced garlic to save time in recipes like this.
+- Garlic and ginger – I like to use pre-minced garlic and ginger to save time in recipes like this.

 How to Make Easy Teriyaki Noodles